 You will note that this is a list of directory names, followed by the name index.
-This directs the top-level index file to the index files in each directory.
+This directs the toplevel index file to the index files in each directory.
 The order in which they are listed determines the order they will have in the document.

-- Add the name of your new module (i.e., the name you gave the new directory), followed by /index, to this list, wherever you want your module to appear. - Remember to keep the order of the modules logical, such that later modules build on the knowledge presented in earlier modules. - Open your new module's own index file ([module name]/index.rst). - Along the top of the page, write a line of 80 asterisks (\).
-This represents a module heading. - Follow this with a line containing the markup phrase |MOD| (which stands for "module"), followed by the name of your module. - End this off with another line of 80 asterisks. - Leave a line open beneath this. - Write a short paragraph explaining the purpose and content of the module. - Leave one line open, then add the following text:
+- 1. Add the name of your new module (i.e., the name you gave the new directory), followed by /index, to this list, wherever you want your module to appear. - 2.
+Remember to keep the order of the modules logical, such that later modules build on the knowledge presented in earlier modules. - 3.
+Open your new module's own index file (module\name/index.rst). - 4.
+Along the top of the page, create the module heading: - 1. write a first line of asterisks (\). - 2.
+Follow this with a line containing the markup phrase Module:, followed by the name of your module. - 3.
+End this off with another line of same number of asterisks.